cmrosenberg/graphviz2dtrace/README.md

 ## Usage

-A [demonstration screencast](https://vimeo.com/169470067) is available on Vimeo Runtime verification with `graphviz2dtrace` proceeds in three steps:
+A [demonstration screencast](https://vimeo.com/169470067) is available on Vimeo.

+Runtime verification with `graphviz2dtrace` proceeds in three steps:

 1. Decide on a verification property, express it in LTL and use